 In 1913 The organ was moved from the north transept to its present position.
 In its place, the Lady Chapel was made in memory of Canon Beal, Rector from 1885-1911.
 In 1991 The Lady Chapel was enclosed.
 With its own heating and soundproofing to be used as a Sunday School room.

 The nave altar is not original and was installed in 1978.
 The choir stalls were moved from the chancel to their present position at the same time.
 Nine years later, the Corona (Latin for Crown), a circle of 'Spirit Figures' was installed above the nave altar.
 It was designed and made by Anthony Robinson, as were the candlesticks on the nave altar.

 St Peter and St Paul's Upton is the largest indoor venue in Upton, seating upto 300.
 As well as our church activities, it is often used for concerts, as well as exhibitions and fetes.

 If you would like to hire the building please follow this procedure.

-- Contact us to check the availability of the building (tel: 01684 810018) or via the contact form.
-Note we cannot reserve dates at this point, and we don't hire the building out on the Saturday night before Breakfast Church (which is the the first Sunday of every month).
+- Contact us to check the availability of the building (tel: 01684 591241) or via our Events Co-ordinator Richard Duckett (firstname.lastname@example.org).
+Note we cannot reserve dates at this point, and we don't hire the building out on the Saturday night before Breakfast Church (which is usually the the first Sunday of every month).

 - Download details of our Safety Checklist and Current Hire Fees.
-Work out the cost of your booking, and download and complete a Booking Form.
+Work out the cost of your booking, and download and complete and return our application form.